 “In fact, it’s even more reason to make changes to boost your business’s growth ‒ whether it’s refurbishing, acquiring new assets, expanding your premises or building on the marketing of your product.”

 He adds that small businesses need more help available to help them build and grow.
 Currently, according to Retail Capital CFO Guy Hosking, banks are very tight on the rules and the support they provide for small businesses.
-The company has provided almost R2 billion in loans to date to around 10 000 local businesses, predominantly retailers and restaurants.
+The company has provided almost R2 billion in business funding to date to around 10 000 local businesses, predominantly retailers and restaurants.

 With the economic climate, Hosking says, access to funding is becoming more difficult for SMEs in a time when they need it to boost their businesses and, by default, the economy.